build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 # Name Resolution

-## Preface: the shape of our internet

-First, let's check out what our little internet looks like for this chapter:

-![our-inter-network](../img/nr-multicast.svg)

-The significant things to note about this internet are that we have 2 machines on one network, `host-c` and `host-f` are on `6.0.0.0/8`, and we added a new host, `host-h` to the `4.0.0.0/8` network. `host-h` is only one hop away from `host-c` and `host-f`.
-This means that requests from `host-h` <=> `host-c` only need to be routed through one router.
-This simplifies what we're looking at when we are checking what's happening on our internet.
-We wanted to have a request path that involved one and only one router; adding `host-h` handled that for us.

-## Goal

 In the last chapter, we kinda cheated...
 We used our docker-compose.yaml file to insert entries into our `/etc/hosts` file for name resolution.
 In the real world, we don't have an option to modify the `/etc/hosts` files on every machine on the internet.
 In this chapter, we've removed those `/etc/hosts` entries, so we're starting off with nothing configured for name resolution.
 What can we do to solve the problem of name resolution _without_ using our little Docker hack?

+## Goal

 Let's start with the simplest thing we can do.
 We're gonna head down the route of using a zero configuration solution called `avahi`.
-By the end of this chapter, you should be able to `ping` or use `links` to reach each name for each host on our little internet **without** configuring names on each host!
+By the end of this chapter, you should be able to `ping` or use `links` to reach each name for any host on our little internet **without** configuring names on each host!

-### Disclaimer: Turns out, this isn't true multicast

-First, there is more than one way to do this.
-We planned on using Avahi regardless of the route we took in implementing multicast name resolution.

-Option 1: Use Avahi on each of the hosts to generate the multicast packets, but install some other routing software that understands multicast protocols on the routers so those packets could traverse our internet.

-Option 2: Install Avahi on _both_ the routers and the hosts and use it to route multicast packets.

-We truly wanted to try implementing option 1 to show how it could be done, but we ran into a whole batch of problems.
-At the end of the day, this solution isn't really used on the internet as a whole.

-It turns out, when routing packets across an internet, Avahi doesn't use multicast, but instead performs a proxy lookup.
-The routers receive the name resolution packets and then make their own queries to discover the address for the destination name.
+## Preface: the shape of our internet

+First, let's check out what our little internet looks like for this chapter:

+![our-inter-network](../img/nr-multicast.svg)

+The significant things to note about this internet are that we have 2 machines on one network, `host-c` and `host-f` are on `6.0.0.0/8`, and we added a new host, `host-h`, to the `4.0.0.0/8` network. `host-h` is only one hop away from `host-c` and `host-f`.
+This means that requests from `host-h` <=> `host-c` only need to be routed through one router.
+This simplifies what we're looking at when we are checking what's happening on our internet.
+We wanted to have a request path that involved one and only one router; adding `host-h` handled that for us.

 ## Avahi and avahi-daemon